 When the parents died unexpectedly early and at roughly the same time, however, their eldest grown child wound up with a bigger stake than the younger siblings — a situation that none of the company governing documents, the parents' estate paperwork, the trustee nor family bonds could fix.
 The siblings disagreed on a resolution and wound up selling the business, receiving unequal proceeds from the sale.

-“It's better to communicate those things rather than have hostilities, so it keeps the family in order," said Natasha Davis, City National Bank senior wealth planner, who encountered the situation while in private practice.
-She recently worked with another family to avoid a similar scenario.
+“It's better to communicate those things rather than have hostilities, so it keeps the family in order," said Paul DeLauro, head of Wealth Planning at City National Bank, who encountered this scenario previously and recently worked with another family to avoid a similar scenario.

 Whether gifting to children or selling to outsiders, a business owner shifting the company from one to multiple owners needs to take care — working with a lawyer, banker and CPA — to assure a successful transition.